yogonwa/NobelLM/TASKS.md

 3. **Title Extraction:** Detect the lecture title using patterns (e.g., `Name: Title`, or a short, capitalized line).
 Extract the title as a separate field.
 4. **Text Extraction:** Concatenate the main essay content from the first signal page onward.
 Clean the text with `clean_speech_text()`.
 5. **Write .txt File:** Write the title as the first line of the `.txt` file in `data/nobel_lectures/{year}_{lastname}.txt`, followed by the essay content.
-6. **Update JSON:** Load `nobel_literature.json`, find the matching laureate by `year_awarded` and `full_name`, and update/add the `nobel_lecture_title` field only.
-Do not overwrite or touch other fields.
-Optionally update `last_updated`.
-7. **Backup and Logging:** Before writing, back up the old JSON file with a timestamp.
-Log extraction results, skipped pages, detected titles, and any issues.
+6. **Logging:** Log extraction results, skipped pages, detected titles, and any issues.
-8. **Optional Flags:** Allow a `--force` flag to overwrite existing `.txt` files.
+7. **Optional Flags:** Allow a `--force` flag to overwrite existing `.txt` files.
 Optionally allow deletion of PDFs after extraction.
-9. **Testing:** Use known PDFs (e.g., Glück, Ishiguro, Han) as test fixtures.
+8. **Testing:** Use known PDFs (e.g., Glück, Ishiguro, Han) as test fixtures.
 Validate line count, formatting, and presence of content.
 Log empty or unreadable pages for review.

+**Note:** The script does **not** update `nobel_literature.json` with the lecture title.
+This is the intended and confirmed behavior as of June 2025.

-This ensures robust, idempotent, and production-ready extraction and metadata update for Nobel lecture PDFs.
+This ensures robust, idempotent, and production-ready extraction and plaintext output for Nobel lecture PDFs.

 ---